Last Updated on March 21, 2021 by Shaun Snapp

 Narrow AI is something most of us interact with on a daily basis.
 Think of Google Assistant, Google Translate, Siri, Cortana, or Alexa.
 They are all machine intelligence that use Natural Language Processing (NLP). – Interesting Engineering

 It is nice not to have to type a question using a keyboard, but this is such a minor benefit, the author barely uses the functionality on his phone.

 Supervised Versus Unsupervised Learning

-The benefits of AI to forecasting tend to be isolated and specific rather than generalized and also somewhat dubious.
+AI’s benefits to forecasting tend to be isolated and specific rather than generalized and somewhat dubious.
 For one reason, the category of AI used for forecasting is called machine learning, and these are just short algorithms that can run on multivariate data.
 This is the category of AI called “weak AI,” which means that there is no thinking going on; it is just the application of a preconfigured routine.

 The vast majority of forecasting is under the supervised learning category of machine learning.
 It is technically all under AI, but calling supervised learning “AI” is quite a reach.

-Unsupervised learning is much closer to the description of AI but also has proven to have far fewer applications.
+Unsupervised learning is much closer to the description of AI and has proven to have far fewer applications.
 And the improvements have been occurring in unsupervised rather than supervised learning.

 This is covered in the following quotation.

 I gotta say, it wins the Awesomest Technology Ever award, forging advancements that make ya go, “Hooha!”.
 However, these advancements are almost entirely limited to supervised machine learning,(emphasis added) which can only tackle problems for which there exist many labeled or historical examples in the data from which the computer can learn.